back to the MAIN INDEX

 The name Idus (Eidus), instead, comes from the verb iduare, "to divide", thus meaning "the central day of each month".

-The days immediately before and after the above-said dates were called their pridie and postridie, respectively.
-All others were referred to as the number of days before the following fixed ones, by using the complicated expression ante diem + the number of missing days + the following fixed date.
+The days immediately before and after the aforesaid dates were called their pridie and postridie, respectively.
+All others were referred to as the number of days before the following fixed ones, by using the complicated expression:

-For example, September 9th would have been ante diem quintum Idus Septembres ("fifth day before September's Idus"), in short form: A.D.
+For instance, September 9th was called ante diem quintum Idus Septembres ("the fifth day before September's Idus"), in short form: A.D.
 V ID.
 SEP.

-Another example is May 25th, which would have been ante diem octavum Kalendas Iunias ("eighth day before June's Kalendae"), in short: A.D.
+Another example is May 25th, which was ante diem octavum Kalendas Iunias ("the eighth day before June's Kalendae"), in short: A.D.
 VIII KAL.
 IUN., and so on.

-The postridie form was not used as much as the pridie, so the general ante diem form would often take its place: December 6th could have been spelled postridie Nonas Decembres ("the day following December's Nonae"), but it could have more often been mentioned as ante diem octavum Idus Decembres ("eighth day before December's Idus"), in short: A.D.
+The postridie form was not used as much as the pridie, so the general ante diem... form would often take its place: December 6th could have been indicated as postridie Nonas Decembres ("the day following December's Nonae"), but it was more often referred to as ante diem octavum Idus Decembres ("the eighth day before December's Idus"), in short: A.D.
 VIII ID.
 DEC.

-The following table shows the calendar of a full roman imperial year (Julian calendar, after Ottavianus' alterations).
+The following table shows the calendar of a full Roman imperial year (Julian calendar, after the changes by Octavian Augustus).

 LINGUISTIC NOTE